The Team

 Academic Intern

-Maria Vitória is an academic intern at IDGlobal, contributing to multidisciplinary research.
-She has previously interned at Total Eren and Casa dos Ventos in Corporate Law and Energy Law, respectively.
-Maria Vitória also served as the external president of SanFran Jr., the junior enterprise of USP’s Faculty of Law, and as an administrative intern at the XI de Agosto Legal Department.
-Currently, she conducts academic research on Just Energy Transition through a scientific initiation program.
-Her interests include Corporate Law, Energy Transition, and Comparative Law.
+Maria Vitória was an intern at ID Global, where she contributed to multidisciplinary research.
+She also worked as an intern at Total Eren and Casa dos Ventos, in the areas of Corporate Law and Energy, respectively.
+She served as External President at SanFran Jr., the junior enterprise of the USP Law School, in addition to being an administrative intern at the XI de Agosto Legal Department.
+She dedicated herself to academic research through a scientific initiation project on Energy Transition.
+Her areas of interest included corporate law, energy transition, and comparative law.

 Agatha Martins Soares